Photoroom/api-code-samples/README.md

-# api-integrations
+# PhotoRoom API Code Samples 📸

-This repository contains the sample code to interact with our API
+This repository contains the sample code to interact with our API.

+## iOS